tekknolagi/tekknolagi.github.com/_posts/2026-06-19-lsra-datalog.md

   start = min b : { live_out(b, var) },
   end = max b : { live_in(b, var) }.
 ```

+Once we have intervals, we need to assign physical registers to the
+variables[^intervals].

+[^intervals]: In other register allocator implementations and in the
+    literature, we normally speak of assigning physical registers to
+    *intervals*, not to *variables*.
+However, in this one-interval-per-variable
+    implementation of linear scan, they are the same thing: a variable has only
+    one location for its entire lifetime.

+The difficult part of the computation is the linear scan register allocation
+itself.
+We encode this using a predicate `reg_assignment` which simulates what
+the algorithm does at every step, with a linear scan of instructions.
+At every
+instruction, the algorithm keeps the current contents of registers that we are
+allocating.
+Registers that are not currently encoding a variable are instead
+holding a pseudo-variable that corresponds to the register's name.
+E.g., when
+register 0 is empty, it contains variable `none_0`.
+This encoding lets us
+phrase every decision as a comparison between variables.
+The actual choice of
+variable to spill, for instance, always prefers a "none" variable over a real
+one, and then between real variables it implements the usual linear scan
+policy: the spilled variable is the one whose liveness interval ends last.

 ## Spill decisions